alan-forbes-cp/repo1/README.md

     /verify 584e585 @alan-forbes-cp Codeplay Internal Testing: Request Validated

-Internal-side bot (via access token) then scans for such comments, runs internal tests and reports final pass/fail to the External-side PR as a comment.
+Using the generated access token, the Internal-side bot then scans for such comments, runs internal tests and reports final pass/fail to the External-side PR as a comment.
 - Suggested 'best practice' for the Internal-side is to respond both with a "Started" comment and with a final "Completed: PASS|FAIL|DID NOT RUN|TIMED OUT|etc." comment, adopting the format used by the External-side.
 As a minimum, Internal-side should indicate test completion as a handshake between the sides.
 - Note that Internal-side comments are not validated or policed by the External-side.